[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Results

-We therefore also evaluate the corrected (``fixed'') FairDICE implementation.
-Its performance is comparable to the rerun version on most datasets, with one notable exception: on MO-HalfCheetah (Expert), shown on the right of Fig.\ \ref{fig:claim_2.2}, it outperforms both the rerun FairDICE and all baselines while remaining on the Pareto front.
-Overall, while our reproduction matches the qualitative patterns reported in the original paper, \ref{claim:contin-baselines} is not robustly supported, as the contribution of FairDICE's welfare mechanism to the observed NSW remains unclear and may be attributable to the relative balance of the dataset.
+Examining the effect of FairDICE weights in weighted BC, we also evaluate the ``fixed'' FairDICE implementation.
+Its performance is comparable to BC on most datasets, with one notable exception: on MO-HalfCheetah (Expert), shown on the right of Fig.\ \ref{fig:claim_2.2}, it outperforms the ``rerun'' version significantly in NSW while lying on the Pareto front.
+Overall, while our reproduction matches the qualitative patterns reported in the original paper, \ref{claim:contin-baselines} is not robustly supported, as the contribution of FairDICE's welfare mechanism to the observed NSW remains unclear and may be attributable to the dataset or improved architecture.